 - e.
 The written decision of the hearing officer shall, no later than 10 school days after the conclusion of the hearing, be transmitted to the parents and the school district.
-It shall be based solely on the information presented at the hearing and shall be one of the following: - i.
-To retain the challenged contents of the student record; or - ii.
-To remove the challenged contents of the student record; or - iii.
-To change, clarify or add to the challenged contents of the student record. - 3.
-Any party shall have the right to appeal the decision of the local hearing officer to the Superintendent of the Educational Service Region within 20 school days after such decision is transmitted.
+It shall be based solely on the information presented at the hearing and shall be one of the following: - To retain the challenged contents of the student record; or - To remove the challenged contents of the student record; or - To change, clarify or add to the challenged contents of the student record. - 3.
+Any party shall have the right to appeal the decision of the local hearing officer to the Superintendent of the Educational Service Region within 20 school days after such a decision is transmitted.
 If the parent appeals, the parent shall so inform the school and within 10 school days, the school shall forward a transcript of the hearing, a copy of the record entry in question and any other pertinent materials to the Superintendent of the Educational Service Region.
 The school may initiate an appeal by the same procedure.
-Upon receipt of such documents, the Superintendent of such documents, the Superintendent of Education Service Region shall examine the documents and record to determine whether the school district's proposed action in regard to the student's record is in compliance with the Act and this Part, make findings and issue a written decision to the parents and the school within 20 school days of the receipt of the appeal documents.
-If the subject of the appeal involves the accuracy, relevance or propriety of any entry in special education records, the Educational Service Region Superintendent should seek advice from special education personnel: - a) Who were not authors of the entry; and - b) Whose special education skills are relevant to the subject(s) of the entry in question. - 4.
+Upon receipt of such documents, the Superintendent of such documents, the Superintendent of Education Service Region shall examine the documents and record to determine whether the school district's proposed action in regard to the student's record is in compliance with the Act and this Part, make findings and issue a written decision to the parents and the school within 20 school days of the receipt of any entry in special education records, the Educational Service Region Superintendent should seek advice from special education personnel: - a.
+Who were not authors of the entry; and - b.
+Whose special education skills are relevant to the subject(s) of the entry in question. - 4.
 The school shall be responsible for implementing the decision of the Superintendent of the Educational Service Region.